OfficeDev/VBA-content/VBA/Outlook-VBA/articles/how-to-set-the-width-of-the-drop-down-list-of-a-combo-box.md

 ---
-title: How to: Set the Width of the Drop-Down List of a Combo Box
+title: "How to: Set the Width of the Drop-Down List of a Combo Box"
 keywords: olfm10.chm3077209
 f1_keywords:
 - olfm10.chm3077209